OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 The Encrypted Token Pattern leverages an encryption, rather than comparison method of Token-validation.
 It is most suitable for applications that do not want to maintain any state at server side.

-Server generates a token comprised of the user's session ID and a timestamp (to prevent replay attacks) using a unique key available only on the server (AES256 or stronger encryption algorithms are recommended).
+Server generates a token comprised of the user's session ID and a timestamp (to prevent replay attacks) using a unique key available only on the server (AES256-with GCM mode or stronger encryption algorithms are recommended).
 This token is returned to the client and embedded in a hidden field for forms, in the request-header/parameter for AJAX requests.
 On receipt of this request, the server reads and decrypts the token value with the same key used to create the token.
 Inability to correctly decrypt suggest an intrusion attempt (recommend to block and log the attack for incident response purposes).
 Once decrypted, the users sessionId and timestamp contained within the token are validated; session-id is compared against the currently logged in user, and the timestamp is compared against the current time to verify that its not beyond the defined token expiry time.
 If session-id matches and the timestamp is under the defined token expiry time, request can be allowed.

-If you would like to employ key rotations (recommended), you can include key related information (number representing rotation or any other identifier basing on your organizational/individual key management systems being used) in the token generation process and use that identifier while validating back at the server.

 ### HMAC Based Token Pattern